sgoeschl/java-image-processing-survival-guide/README.md

 The CPU time needed for scaling depends mostly on the size of the source and target image and using a naive implementation could use the original image to create the five scaled down instances.
 Consequently the production code uses an already scaled image to create the next smaller image which has a dramatic impact on performance as shown below

 [TBD]

+[Not sure if you are aware of this, but TwelveMonkeys comes with its own set of scaling algorithms, very similar to those of ImageMagick (based on the same original C source).
+Also, it comes with Servlet filters for a completely different on-the-fly scaling approach, that has been used with success on many projects, but I'm not sure if we want to go too much in-depth on that.]

 ## 6. Test With Real-Life Data